walden-marshall/distributed-control-toolbox/README.md

 Our objective is to create distributed state-space realizations of SLS state feedback controllers.

 An infinite number of state-space models can be used to capture the input-output behavior of a given linear-time-invariant (LTI) system.
-When the LTI system of interest is a controller which we hope to implement on hardware as a number of subcontroleer units, it is necessary to find a realization that can be implemented on a network with some desired communication structure.
+When the LTI system of interest is a controller which we hope to implement on hardware as a number of subcontroller units, it is necessary to find a realization that can be implemented on a network with some desired communication structure.
 This code base moves from structured System-Level-Synthesis (SLS) transfer function matrices $\Phi^u$ and $\Phi^x$ to a controller realization with the same structure.

 The `structuredControllerRealization.m` function performs the desired task of generating a distributed comtroller realization.
 The script `/demos/usage_demo.mlx` explains how to use this function.